 HF 5801 - 6182 - Advertising

 Databases are collections of many articles based on a topic or theme, either on a certain publisher's journal titles or just on a wide variety of useful subjects.
-Search for articles using any of the database links below.
-Remember to use the library's main page for the "e-Journals" tab if you find an article you like, but it does not appear in full-text.
+Visit the library webpage below for a complete list of databases useful for research in public relations and advertising.

 Their stated Mission: "The Ad Council produces, distributes and promotes campaigns that improve everyday lives.
 Our memorable work inspires ongoing dialogue, engagement and action around significant public issues, creating a memorable difference in society." (source: website)